cablethief/cv/index.md

  * Built and presented training at multiple security conferences.
 Including a wireless course using Docker, Terraform, and Ansible.
  * Presented research at multiple security conferences.
 Most recently on wireless and challenge response authentication schemes.
  * Conducted security assessments for a broad range of customers and systems.
-Including Cloud configurations, Banking systems, Web applications, and Internal Networks
+Including Cloud configurations, Banking systems, Web applications, Mobile applications, and Internal Networks
- * Creation of attack tooling and infrastructure such as setting up C2s, phishing infrastructure, lab environments, and relays/reverse proxies.
+ * Creation of attack tooling and infrastructure such as setting up C2s, phishing infrastructure, scripts, lab environments, and relays/reverse proxies.
- * Modifying or creating tooling to bypass security controls or perform attacks.
+ * Modified and understood existing tooling in order to achieve a goal.
+ * Given training at various conferences such as BlackHat.

 ## Contributions